For all billing related questions, please contact the Billing Department directly at 434-455-3840.

-You will be charged a $1.00 processing fee along with 2% of the amount you are paying for each transaction you make.
+You will be charged a processing fee of 2.25% of the amount you are paying for each transaction you make.
 This fee is a convenience fee charged by Vipnet, our online credit card processing provider.
 The fee is not assessed by the City of Lynchburg.

 Online Payments via E-Checks